10 Foods That Make You Sleepy—and How to Use Them to Your Advantage

 9. Ashwagandha

-No, that wasn’t a typo.
-According to Poon, one of the best foods to eat before bedtime is no food at all.
-“Researchers have found that eating within an hour of bedtime increases waking after sleep,” she says.
-“The closer to bedtime you eat, the more likely it is that you will experience a sleep disturbance.”
-She adds that the sweet spot is to eat about three to four hours before bedtime.
+No, not a typo.
+“Researchers have found that eating within an hour of bedtime8 increases waking after sleep,” Poon says.
+"The closer to bedtime you eat, the more likely it is that you will experience a sleep disturbance.”
+She adds that the sweet spot is to eat your last meal about three hours before bedtime; following that, consider the delicious before-bed snacks above.

 Foods that make you sleepy during the day